flywheel-apps/nyu_rotator_cuff_gear_suite/gears/assign_single_case/README.md

   * The number of cases assigned to a reader is less than their **max_cases**.

-* **Apply Consensus Assessment from Source**:

-  * The case exists in the destination reader project.
-  * A consensus assessment exists in the source case.

-  NOTE: If the assessment for the case does not yet exist in the reader project, the consensus assessment is used.

 NOTE: This gear assumes that you are running it from within a session contained in a "Master Project".
 Attempting to execute this gear from within a reader project or at the project level will fail.

 ### Gear Configuration